Limiting distribution of the chemical distance in high dimensional critical percolation: Introduction

 In Section \ref{sec: control}, we derive several truncation results to show that one can with high probability replace the distance and effective resistance across bubbles, quantities which in principle could depend on the status of edges at an arbitrary distance, by suitable local approximations in the sense of Definition \ref{def: local-var}, to which we can apply Theorem \ref{thm: local-limit}.

 Section \ref{section: BM} relates the limiting moments $I_k(M)$ appearing in Theorem \ref{thm: local-limit} to a Brownian Motion conditioned to hit a given unit vector, suitably defined.
-The proof Theorem \ref{thm: main}, combining the approximation by local quantities, the moment computations and the identification of the limiting moments from previous sections appears in Section \ref{sec: final-proof}.
+The proof of Theorem \ref{thm: main}, which combines the approximation by local quantities, the moment computations, and the identification of the limiting moments from previous sections, appears in Section \ref{sec: final-proof}.